christinepinney/christinepinney.github.io/README.md

 # Welcome to my personal repository!

-### My name is Christine Pinney, and this repo showcases some of my coding projects over the years.
-Feel free to explore!
+My name is Christine Pinney, and this repo showcases some of my coding projects over the years.
+Enjoy exploring!